×

 Keep in mind that your assignment offers a rich canvas for exploration of the complexities of externalities and their impact on public economics.
 You can gain insights into how governments can strategically use public spending to address market failures and build a more prosperous and peaceful society by understanding the complexities of externalities.

 The discussion of externalities and their importance for your public economics assignment is now complete.
-Keep exploring, being inquisitive, and let economics illuminate the complex mechanisms at play in our environment!
+Keep exploring, and being inquisitive, and let economics illuminate the complex mechanisms at play in our environment!